 2007-2008 – First online poker scandals

-Absolute Poker were the first online card room to be damaged by a serious scandal, when details emerged in 2007 of an employee who had managed to alter the software so that they could see opponents hole cards while playing at the high stakes tables.
+Absolute Poker were the first online card room to be damaged by a serious scandal.
+Details emerged in 2007 of an employee who had managed to alter the software so that they could see opponents hole cards while playing at the high stakes tables.

 Disappointingly for players, it also emerged that an investigation was only launched after a group of players had pooled together masses of tracked data which showed worrying patterns.